swatidake/Toll-Calculator/README.md

 - **Concrete Vehicle Classes**: Subclasses of the Vehicle class representing different types of vehicles, such as TwoWheeler, ThreeWheeler, FourWheeler, and HeavyVehicle.
 - **Main Class**: The Main class serves as the entry point to the program, allowing users to select a vehicle type and input the number of persons to calculate the toll charges.

+- **Abstraction**: We made a basic model for all vehicles, focusing on common things they have, like the number of people and the toll cost.
+- **Inheritance**: We built specific vehicle types, like cars and trucks, by starting with the basic vehicle model and adding more details.
+- **Polymorphism**: Each vehicle type can calculate its toll differently, depending on its specific rules.
+- **Encapsulation**: We made sure each vehicle's details are kept private and only accessed in a controlled way.

 ### Vehicle Hierarchy